conradkleinespel/rooster/README.md

 rooster --help
 ```

-If you want to talk about password management or talk about Rooster, feel free to
-join [our community chat][2].

 We welcome contribution from everyone.
-Head over to [CONTRIBUTING.md][3] to learn
+Head over to [CONTRIBUTING.md][2] to learn
 more about how to contribute to the project.

 ## Ideas

 - Add analytics tracking
-- Remove useless newline on `get` command output
-- Better error messages
 - Web frontend
 - Mobile app
 - Import from other password managers